katuulajoel/numida-fullstack-assessment/README.md

 ## Setting Up Local Server

 Please refer to the server [README](server/README.md) file in the root directory of the project to set up the local server.

+## Running the Web App

+For instructions on setting up and running the web application, refer to the [web README](web/README.md).

 ## Requirements